UlisesFS-ISC/Lyrebird-Demo/README.md

 ### Utterance list.

 * Browse through all of your own utterances.
-* Search through your created utterances.
-* Play any utterance you have created .
+* Play and download any utterance you have created .
-* Download your own utterances.

 ### Utterance creation.

-* Create your own utterance with your own input.
+* Create an utterance with your own input.

 ## Installation steps